Randenlomnis0/cuddly-octo-guacamole/README.md

 You must download it separately and place it in the root directory.

-I downloaded from the following link: https://www.kaggle.com/datasets/simayyamuruysal/sam-vit-h-4b8939-pth.
+I downloaded it from the following link: https://www.kaggle.com/datasets/simayyamuruysal/sam-vit-h-4b8939-pth.

 ------------------------------------------------------------------------